Samir-GIIK/ArkZeroRP_SamJSON/README.md

 ## Release History

+* 09.03.2019
+	* Major rework on the parsing logic to follow the JSON standards and increase parsing success over 99%
+	* ADD: Interface for the Library allowing to pas SamJSON as an Object reference and eliminating the need of casting it to SamJSON
+	* ADD: Bunch of Get Extensions making it easier to convert SamJSON Values in MaterialInstances, Textures, Colors,...
 * 08.02.2019
 	* Major rework on the parsing logic to follow the JSON standards and increase parsing success over 95%
 	* FIX: Failing to parse valid JSON with escaped characters